Brad Hefton: Full Contact Kickboxing Career

 World Heavyweight title.
 Brad was also recognized as the S.T.A.R. world cruiserweight champion.
 In September 1984 he fought Don Nakaya Nielsen in a non-title bout on ESPN winning by KO in the 6th round.

 In 1985 Hefton fought Curtis Crandall in a rematch defending his PKA World Heavyweight title.
 Hefton won by KO in round 9.
 In that same year Hefton defeated Kerry Roop by KO retaining his title, defeated George Clarke by KO in a non-title bout, and defeated PKA European and French Heavyweight champion Philippe Coutelas by KO retaining his title.
 In November of 1985 Hefton defeated Jeff Hollins by decision.
 In 1985, Hefton was named Blackbelt Magazine Full Contact Fighter of the Year.
 He was also considered the undisputed Cruiserweight champion by the STAR system in 1985.

 In 1985 Jerry Rhome competed for the PKA North American Heavyweight title which qualified him for a shot at the world title against Hefton.
-After being defeated by Jerry Rhome for the PKA World Heavyweight title in April 1986, Hefton moved up to the super heavyweight class.
+After being defeated by Jerry Rhome for the PKA World Heavyweight title in April 1986, Hefton record moved up to 29-2-1 while Rhome moved to 34-2.
+Hefton would then move to the super heavyweight class.
 In 1986, Hefton defeated Melvin Cole for the Professional Karate Commission (PKC) United States Super Heavyweight title.

 In 1987, Hefton claimed the Professional Karate Commission (PKC) World Super Heavyweight title by defeating Anthony Elmore.
 In 1987, Hefton was ranked number 2 in the world in the Full Contact Super heavyweight division by ISKA.

 In 1988, Hefton defeated WKA champion Raymond Horsey for the ISKA Full Contact Super Heavyweight World title.
 In 1991 Hefton defended his PKC and ISKA title against Sergio Batarelli winning by decision.
 In that same year, the Professional Kickboxing Organization (PKO) had him ranked as the #2 Super Heavyweight in the world.